 Martin Seligman was the president of the American Psychology Association.
 He’s written a few best sellers, one of which sits next to me as I write this entry.
 “Authentic Happiness” is the title.
 The book blew my mind a few times when it addressed a few psychological misconceptions which alone are worth the price of the book.
 It surprised me to learn that at least according to statistics and surveys, most people are happier than most people think, even people in dire and difficult circumstances.
 Also, people usually return to their general level of happiness.
 Tragedies to do strike, but even after great difficulties, people usually return to their happiness setting or pattern of happiness.

 The biggest “aha” for me was finding out that the modern and largely American concept of the value of venting emotions is based on a flawed model.
 The idea is that people hold emotions like liquids in a plastic bag.
 If the emotion doesn’t get bled out one place, it will come out another.
 But psychological studies invalidate this.
 The expressing of emotions actually tends to increase them.
 So if you express a lot of anger, you just get angrier.
 If you express a lot of happiness, you get happier.
 Suppressing anger can be healthy.
 This is a gross simplification of the results of the study, I recommend looking up the book for a greater understanding of the science behind it.
 I’m sure there are times when it is healthy to communicate anger, but the clear message I got from the book and which is confirmed by personal experience – it is healthy to hold back angry feelings because they tend to fade.
-It reminds me of the bible passage, “Not that which goeth into the mouth defileth a man; but that which cometh out of the mouth, this defileth a man.”
+If you decide to dig the Clergy resources, it could remind you of the bible passage, “Not that which goeth into the mouth defileth a man; but that which cometh out of the mouth, this defileth a man.”
 Of course, humans tend to express and feel more emotions than just anger, so it might also be worthwhile looking at something similar to this list of emotions – dailyrx has published or similar webpages, as varying anger levels may not be the only thing that could be healthy or unhealthy for a particular individual.

 Yet with all these benefits and messages, what most inspired me to blog about the book was the scientific implication of the God concept.
 Seligman relates his own journey through the field very nicely in the first chapter, about how Psychology had been focussed on problems, broken people, on mental illness.
 Seligman found his mission in life when he faced the facinating topic of learned helplessness and discovered that it challenged the psychological models in use.
 His breakthrough was realizing that they didn’t have a model of happiness and psychological health.